State Governments Will Use Marketing In Order To

 The Expanding Role of Marketing in State Government

 Historically, marketing was primarily associated with the private sector, where businesses used it to promote their products and services to consumers.
-However, in recent years, state governments have begun to recognize the potential of marketing as a powerful tool for achieving public policy goals.
+Even so, in recent years, state governments have begun to recognize the potential of marketing as a powerful tool for achieving public policy goals.
 This has led to the adoption of marketing techniques and strategies across various government agencies and departments.

 Why State Governments are Embracing Marketing